jasoncolburne/arad/documentation/design/README.md

 ## Infrastructure Layer

-The infrastructure is composed of the databases, and a distributed memory cache (not pictured) to improve performance.
+The infrastructure is composed of the databases, and a distributed memory cache to improve performance.

 By having only fewer hard dependencies for each service, we can be assured of a higher uptime ratio.

 ### Database

 The most useful and understood database type in this scenario is likely a relational database, but we are evaluating alternatives.
-The current developer stack relies on PostgreSQL.
+The current implementation relies on PostgreSQL.

 ### Cache